Clastify logo

 Glycerol is a three-carbon alcohol with three hydroxyl groups.
 A fatty acid has a carboxyl group at one end; the rest of the molecule is a hydrocarbon chain.

-A triglyceride forms when one glycerol molecule links covalently to three fatty acid molecules.
+A triglyceride forms when one glycerol molecule covalently links to three fatty acid molecules.
 Each link is made by condensation, releasing three water molecules in total.
-The bond between glycerol and each fatty acid is an ester bond, a covalent bond formed by condensation between a carboxyl group and a hydroxyl group.
+The bond between glycerol and each fatty acid is an ester bond — a covalent bond formed by condensation between a carboxyl group and a hydroxyl group.

 Image